 Dry all building materials to industry standards, wire brush wood framing to remove all hyphae (mold roots), and perform a final wipe down of entire affected workspace with an EPA-approved anti-microbial solution.

 Test air samples inside and out of the affected areas to assure mold remediation is complete.

-Repair and reconstruction of all areas that were damaged by mold or disturbed by the remediation process (holes or damage to walls, floor, cabinets, etc.)
+Repair and reconstruct all areas that were damaged by mold or disturbed by the remediation process (holes or damage to walls, floor, cabinets, etc.)